icanwalkonwater/ModularBot/README.md

 }
 ```

-The `GraalModuleWrapper` class extend the `Module` class and provides you a few methods to handle
+The `GraalModuleWrapper` class extends the `Module` class and provides you a few methods to handle
 interaction with the wrapped module.
 It already extends every lifecycle hook and propagate them to
 the module.

 If your module has a public method that is supposed to be exposed to the rest of the application, you
-need to declare those methods and convert the arguments from Java to the client language.
+need to wrap this method and convert the arguments from Java to the client language.

-This example demonstrates both:
+This example demonstrates this pattern:
 ```javascript
 class MyJSModule {
     constructor(commandModule) {